Aug 13, 2024

 Users, roles, departments, and permissions complicate managing access to SaaS apps.
 App security management must align with security policies and regulatory compliance requirements, which is a challenging mix to optimize.
 Identity is used to create a perimeter for distributed SaaS apps.

 A SaaS Management Platform (SMP) provides visibility across the SaaS app portfolio.
 This visibility helps monitor data workflows, access events, and user behavior.
 Identity governance and administration (IGA) and identity and access management (IAM) tools are used alongside an SMP to enforce identity security.
-IAM and IGA tools:
+Together, they enable organizations to:

 Employee onboarding and offboarding